acwright/6502/README.md

 ## Firmware

-The [Firmware](./Firmware) folder contains the source code for the firmware running on the various microcontrollers used in the project, such as the Teensy 4.1, Arduino Nano.
+The [Firmware](./Firmware) folder contains the source code for the firmware running on the various microcontrollers used in the project, such as the Teensy 4.1.
 The firmware is written in C/C++ and is designed to interface with the 65(c)02 and other hardware components.
 See the README file in the Firmware folder for more details.

 ## Software